phaseloop/3DLocksmith/README.md

 Using cooling tower with printed key.

+#### Strain considerations

+Some tubular locks key holes do not have regular concentric gap due to internal spring pressure (and low quality probably).
+It takes some force to insert the key and align the center of the lock properly.
+While this is hardly a problem with metal keys, it becomes one with 3D printed keys as the higher than usual strain on the key may snap its smaller parts on top.

+Dimensional strength of 3D printed parts depends on layer lines direction, tubular key can be make less prone to snapping by printing it at 45 degrees so layer lines do not align with force working on a key.

-### Regular keys
+### Single sided keys

-Regular keys are usually fine to print, but in most cases you need to add a brim in your slicer.
+Regular single sided keys are usually simple to print, but in most cases you need to add a brim in your slicer.

 Some print optimized keys in this repository may have parts that hang slightly above the print bed but they are small and are not marked properly by Cura in red color.
-This results in parts of the key "sagging" and printed bad.
+This results in parts of the key "sagging" and printed improperly.
 Rotate the key, so it touches the bed with the other side and you should be fine.

 ![Part not touching buildplate](docs/images/key-not-touching-printer_bed.JPG "Part not touching buildplate")